aong-zendesk/itsm-bootstrapper/README.md

 2. Once the case has submitted, revert back to the agent's interface to work on the ticket.

 3. Using the CMDB 360 App, we can find out which CI is the end user refering and assign it to the ticket.
 Click assign on the CI that is affected and it would be moved to the "Related CI" section.

+**Note:** You could also create a CI directly in this step instead of assigning.
+Fill in the CI Type and Model and click assign.

 4. Explain the use of macros and mentioned that to the prospects that the agent have found out they noticed a surge of cases that seem related.
 Create another ticket and use the "Incident" macro to upgrade this to a problem ticket, and explain the use of relating the incidents to the problem ticket.